Rafael00X/Ecommerce-Frontend/README.md

 # Ecommerce Website

-This is an ecommerce website built using modern web development technologies.
+This is an e-commerce website built using full-stack web development technologies.
 The website allows users to browse products and services online.

+## Watch this video demo here
 [![Watch this demo here](https://img.youtube.com/vi/r7Tiu2uz9KU/0.jpg)](https://www.youtube.com/watch?v=r7Tiu2uz9KU)

 ## Table of content

 * **Features**
 * **Technologies**
 * **Tools Required**
+* **Installation Guide**
-* **Installation**
+* **Links**
 ## Features

-* Browse through the available products
+* Browse through and search among the available products
 * View product details, images, and customer reviews
 * Add products to your shopping cart
 * Create an account to track your orders and save your favorite items